tomMoral/slides_deck/23-06_ERC-EULPS/script.md

 #### S3

-Summarizing long multivariate signals in predictive ways is a critical step in many pipelines.
+Summarizing lage scale multivariate signals in predictive ways is a critical step in many pipelines.
 In Neuroscience, it is used to understand the brain responses to a stimuli or in Physical simulations, to stir large physical systems like a tokamak.